Searching for details:

 Preparations for launch on Nov.
 3, 2011, at 16:55:45 Moscow Time, had been underway, when technical problems required a 24-hour delay.

 A Soyuz-2.1b rocket with a Fregat upper stage lifted off from Pad 4 at Site 43 in Plesetsk on November 28, 2011, at 12:25 Moscow Time, carrying a GLONASS-M satellite.
 The launch and orbital insertion was successful, Russian space agency, Roskosmos, said.
 The satellite separated from its upper stage at 15:57 Moscow Time and established contact with mission control at 16:03.
-According to the agency, at present the GLONASS constellation included 23 operational spacecraft, four in the process of activation, two were temporarily out of service, one in reserve and one in flight testing mode.
+According to the agency at the time, the GLONASS constellation included 23 operational spacecraft, four in the process of activation, two were temporarily out of service, one in reserve and one in flight testing mode.

 2013 April 26: After a 17-month break, Russia successfully launched the 48th mission to replenish its global positioning satellite constellation.
 The liftoff of the Soyuz-2-1b rocket with a Fregat upper stage from Pad 4 at Site 43 in Plesetsk took place as scheduled on April 26, 2013, at 09:23:41 Moscow Summer Time.
 The vehicle carried a single GLONASS-M No. 47 satellite.
 Titov Chief Test Space Center of the Russian space forces started tracking the launch at 09:26 Moscow Time and established control over the satellite at 12:55 Moscow Time (also confirmed as a time of separation from the Fregat upper stage).